HungryHowies/How-To-Build-Zitadel-from-Source/README.md

 ```
 Remove Social Links

-Remove the social link  modify this file
+Remove the social links at the bottom of console then these files need to be modified.
+The file that needs to be edited.
 ```
 vi /home/zitadel-2.42.10/console/src/app/modules/footer/footer.component.html
 ```
-Remove these lines.
-They are from 16  thru 30.
+Remove the following lines are from 16 thru 30.
 ```
 16         <a target="_blank" rel="noreferrer" href="https://github.com/zitadel">
 17          <i class="text-3xl lab la-github"></i>